codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

                                    in the parameter.
 exact_length            Yes        Fails if field is not exactly the parameter   ``exact_length[5]`` or ``exact_length[5,8,12]``
                                    value.
-One or more comma-separated values. greater_than            Yes        Fails if field is less than or equal to       ``greater_than[8]`` the parameter value or not numeric. greater_than_equal_to   Yes        Fails if field is less than the parameter     ``greater_than_equal_to[5]``
+One or more comma-separated values. field_exists            Yes        Fails if field does not exist.
+(This rule was added in v4.5.0.) greater_than            Yes        Fails if field is less than or equal to       ``greater_than[8]`` the parameter value or not numeric. greater_than_equal_to   Yes        Fails if field is less than the parameter     ``greater_than_equal_to[5]``